antonbabkin/rurec/nbs/geography.md

 ---
 ```

-The main purpose of this notebook is to retrieve and prepare dataframes with geographic boundaries of various geographic units of the USA.
+Describe, retrieve and prepare dataframes with geographic boundaries of various geographic units of the USA.

 ```{code-cell} ipython3
 :tags: [nbd-module]